Principles for Remuneration to the CEO and Senior Executives

 These forms of remuneration are renegotiated annually.
 Remuneration shall be based on factors such as duties, expertise, experience, position and performance.
 In addition, the ratio between basic salary and variable remuneration shall be related to the individual’s position and duties.
 Variable remuneration for the CEO and other senior executives is a maximum of 60% of fixed annual salary.
 Fixed annual salary is current monthly salary multiplied by 12.
 The variable component of salary is based on outcomes in relation to targets.
-The targets and salary of the CEO are set by the Board.
+The Board sets the goals and salary of the CEO.
 For other senior executives, these are set by the Remuneration Committee.

 Long term incentive programmes

 Senior executives shall have defined contribution pension plans with premiums that reflect current market terms and conditions.
-All pension benefits shall be vested, and shall not, therefore, be dependent on future employment.
-The retirement age is 60 for the CEO and 65 for other senior executives.
-Remuneration resulting from the long term incentive programmes shall not constitute pensionable salary.
+All pension benefits shall be vested and thus not be dependent on future employment.
+Remuneration resulting from the short term and long-term incentive programmes shall not constitute pensionable salary.

 Termination of employment and severance pay